foggynight/cellular-automata/README.md

 # cellular-automata

+This repository contains various implementations of cellular automata.
+Its purpose is to practice with new programming languages and libraries.

-- `elementary`: Various implementations of elementary cellular automata.
+- `elementary`: Elementary Cellular Automata
-- `game-of-life`: Various implementations of Conway's Game of Life.
+- `game-of-life`: John Conway's: Game of Life

 ## License